 What is scabies?

-Mumps is a contagious parasitic disease caused by the moth mite (lat.
-Sarcoptes scabiei var.
-Hominis, Eng.
+Scabies is a contagious parasitic disease caused by the scabies mite (Lat.
+Sarcoptes scabiei var. hominis, Eng.
 Itch mite).
-This is a species of arachnids that cannot be easily seen without microscopic observation.
-They burrow into the stratum corneum of the skin and form small tunnels where they lay their eggs and begin to reproduce.
-As soon as symptoms characteristic of the disease are detected, it is necessary to consult a doctor.
+This is a species of arachnid that is not easily visible without microscopic observation.
+They penetrate the stratum corneum of the skin and create small tunnels where they lay eggs and begin to reproduce.
+It is necessary to consult a doctor as soon as symptoms characteristic of the disease are discovered.

 How to recognize the disease?

-The moon mite does not actually bite humans, it feeds on human skin cells and intercellular fluids.
-Severe itching, which is the most common symptom of lice, is caused by an allergic reaction of the body to tick excrement and eggs.
-The disease should be identified by a doctor who will make a diagnosis based on the symptoms and microscopic examination of the skin rash.
-Mumps often look like an allergic rash, but in fact it has different characteristics and requires correct and timely treatment.
+The scabies mite does not actually bite humans; it feeds on human skin cells and intercellular fluids.
+The intense itching, which is the most common symptom of scabies, is caused by the body's allergic reaction to the mite's excrement and eggs.
+Identification of the disease should be performed by a doctor, who will make a diagnosis based on symptoms and microscopic examination of a skin scraping.
+Scabies often looks like an allergic rash, but in reality, it has different characteristics and requires correct and timely treatment.

 Symptoms of the disease:

-- a small red rash or blisters on the skin
+-Fine red rash or blisters on the skin.

-- The rash usually appears on the wrist, on the inner side of the elbow, in the armpit, around the chest, on the waist, on the belt line, on the buttocks, between the fingers and toes
+-The rash usually appears on the wrist, the inner side of the elbow, the armpit, around the chest, the waist, the belt line, the buttocks, and between the fingers and toes.

-- An infected person may develop severe itching, which is caused by an allergic reaction to ticks.
-Itching is especially strong in the evening hours, when the body is in a state of rest.
+-The infected person may develop intense itching caused by an allergic reaction to the mites.
+The itching particularly intensifies in the evening hours when the body is in a state of rest.

-- Sometimes accompanied by noticeable small linear holes on the surface of the skin- tunnels made by the moon tick, which may be tan or grayish-whitish.
+-Sometimes accompanied by small linear burrows noticeable on the skin surface-tunnels made by the scabies mite, which may be skin-colored or grayish-white.

-Treatment of lice involves drug therapy or the use of special healing creams and lotions that destroy ticks and their eggs.
-Self-diagnosis often leads to a worsening of the disease, so as soon as suspicion arises, do not delay and always consult a doctor for treatment.
+Treatment of scabies includes medication therapy or the use of special therapeutic creams and lotions that destroy mites and their eggs.
+Self-diagnosis often leads to a worsening of the disease, so if suspicion arises, do not delay and always consult a doctor for treatment.

-Wash the infected person's clothing, towel and bed linen thoroughly in hot water (above 50°C) and dry at high temperature.
-Other items of personal use that cannot be washed can be placed in hermetically sealed polyethylene bags for at least a week.
-Thorough cleaning and vacuuming are sufficient to prevent their spread, and treating the premises with an insecticide only for preventive purposes if carried out on the recommendation of a doctor.
+Wash the infected person's clothing, towels, and bedding thoroughly in hot water (above 50°C) and dry at a high temperature.
+Other personal items that cannot be washed can be placed in hermetically sealed plastic bags for at least one week.
+Thorough cleaning and vacuuming are sufficient to prevent their spread, while the treatment of a building with insecticide should only be carried out for preventive purposes based on a doctor's recommendation.

 Preventive Disinsection Measures

-If the cases of moths in buildings are frequent and increasing, it is advisable to consult a professional pest prevention and control service company in consultation with your doctor so that a preventive disinfection measure can be carried out.
+If cases of scabies in a building are frequent and increasing, it is advisable, based on consultation with a doctor, to contact a professional pest prevention and control service company to carry out preventive disinsection measures.

-In case of detection of moths on the human body, immediately consult a doctor, animal-veterinarian, and for safe handling of buildings, contact Orkin.
+In case of detecting scabies on a human body, immediately consult a doctor; on an animal—a veterinarian; and for the safe treatment of a building, contact Orkin.

 -Photoroom.png)